-Okay, you've learned how to set up your hypotheses: the null hypothesis (H0), representing the default state or no effect, and the alternative hypothesis (H1), representing what you're trying to find evidence for.
-Now, when you use your sample data to decide between these two, you're essentially making a judgment based on incomplete information (the sample, not the whole population).
-Naturally, this means you might sometimes make the wrong call.
-In statistics, there are two specific ways you can be wrong, known as Type I and Type II errors.
-Understanding these is fundamental to interpreting test results correctly.
+Hypotheses in statistical testing consist of the null hypothesis (H0), representing the default state or no effect, and the alternative hypothesis (H1), representing the condition for which you are trying to find evidence.
+When sample data is used to decide between these two, a judgment is made based on incomplete information (the sample, not the whole population).
+Naturally, this means that errors can sometimes occur.
+There are two specific ways these errors can manifest in statistical testing, known as Type I and Type II errors.
+Understanding these is primary to interpreting test results correctly.

 A Type I error occurs when you reject the null hypothesis (H0) when it is actually true.
 Think of it as a "false positive" or a false alarm.